sjacksonhodum/Sound-Travel-Rhythm-Calculator/README.md

 # Sound Travel Rhythm Calculator

 A modern web app for calculating rhythmic delays based on the speed of sound, distance, temperature, tempo, and beat unit.
-Built for musicians, engineers, and anyone interested in precise rhythmic timing over distance.

 ## Features
 - Calculates sound travel delay in musical note values (1/4, 1/8, 1/16, 1/32 notes)
-- Supports custom beat units and common musical values
 - Visualizes results with interactive charts (powered by Chart.js)
 - Sleek, responsive Bootstrap UI
-- Transparent math: see all intermediate calculation steps
-- Attribution and GitHub link at the bottom

 ## Usage
 1. Open `index.html` in your browser.
 You also can go to [website](https://sjacksonhodum.github.io/Sound-Travel-Rhythm-Calculator/)